MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 > [!NOTE]
 > Due to a known issue in PowerShell, some extra escaping rules apply.
 For more information, see [Quoting issues with PowerShell](https://github.com/Azure/azure-cli/blob/dev/doc/quoting-issues-with-powershell.md).

-### Using hyphen characters in values

-If a value begins with a hyphen, Azure CLI tries to parse it as a parameter name.
-To parse it as value, use quotation marks: `--password="-VerySecret"`.

-### Using quotation marks in values

-If you provide a parameter a value that contains whitespace, wrap it in quotation marks.
+If you provide an argument that contains whitespace, wrap it in quotation marks.
 Keep the following tips in mind:

 * In Bash or PowerShell, both single and double quotes are interpreted.
 In Windows Command Prompt, only double quotes are interpreted.
 Single quotes are interpreted as a part of the value.